Meet our Osseo Office

 MIKAYLA NELSON, MA, COUNSELOR

 I completed my master’s degree in counseling psychology at the University of St Thomas.
 I have particular interests in trauma, anxiety/depression, relational issues, couples’ therapy, and mood disorders.
+I also have personal experience and understanding of congenital cataracts, and would love to help you navigate the feelings and emotions behind this eye condition whether you have the condition, or you are a struggling parent.

 I work with adults and teenagers and always try to find what works best for each individual client or family.
 The theoretical model I am most interested in is Cognitive Behavioral Therapy which explores your thoughts and behaviors and the way they impact your feelings and relationships.
 I also integrate a person-centered approach, which means that I am encouraging and our goals in session will be largely determined by you and what you want to get out of our time together.